Bosphorus Cruise & Two Continents Tour of Istanbul

 Istanbul offers a lot to see, and on this tour, we will do a visit to the sites out of the historical old town.

 After you are picked up from the hotel and meet the group and the tour guide, we will drive along the city walls and reach Spice Bazaar, the place to get your Turkish delight, nuts, herbs, spice and dried fruit.
 We spend about 30 minutes there and then drive to the port to take the boat for the cruise on Bosphorus.
-It is a privilege and memorable experience to cruise between two continents.
-From the boat, we will see the great Ottoman Mansions, Dolmabahce Palace, Ciragan Palace, Ortakoy Mosque, Galata Tower, Bosphorus Bridge, Rumeli Fortress and many other places alongside European and Asian part of Bosphorus.
+It is a privilege and a memorable experience to cruise between two continents.
+From the boat, we will see the great Ottoman Mansions, Dolmabahce Palace, Ciragan Palace, Ortakoy Mosque, Galata Tower, Bosphorus Bridge, Rumeli Fortress, and many other places alongside European and Asian part of Bosphorus.
 The history and significance of all these places will be explained by your experienced local tour guide.
 After the cruise, we will have lunch at a local restaurant and then continue to the tour by driving to the Asian side.
 We will have an interior visit to Beylerbeyi Palace, built in the 1860s and used as a summer residence of the Ottoman Sultans.
 Our last visit will be to Camlica Hill, the highest point of Istanbul, from where we will have a spectacular view of the entire city.

 Then we will drive back and drop you off at your hotel.